SeifA7mad/simple-ecommerce-reactapp/README.md

 ### Note

-Try with different Screen Sizes :)
+Try with different Screen Sizes :), CSS Modules was used.
+Thank you.

 ## Available Scripts